TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC2340R5/drivers/i2ccontroller/README.md

     Sending GET_STATUS until target responds
     ```

-3. When a valid response is received, the example displays this over UART
+3. When a valid response is received, the example displays this over UART:

     ```text
     Target responded!